-- 2.1.
-Clause 46AA of the Code gives customers an entitlement to price certainty, by ensuring that retailers can only increase prices once a year.
+2.1.
+Clause 94 of the code of practice gives customers an entitlement to price certainty, by ensuring that retailers can only increase prices once a year.
 For many customers this will occur on the date one month after network tariff prices change.
-For customers on fixed-price contracts, price increases can only occur on the anniversary of the fixed-price period expiring. - 2.2.
-This rule was introduced to ensure small customers have certainty that their prices will only increase once a year at most once they have contracted with a retailer, in line with recommendation 4A of the Independent Review of the Electricity and Gas Retail Markets in Victoria.1
+For customers on fixed-price contracts, price increases can only occur on the anniversary of the fixed-price period expiring.